RasaHQ/rasa/docs/nlu/components.rst

     This algorithm also provides similarity rankings of the labels that did not "win".

-    .. note:: If during prediction time a message contains **only** words unseen during training and no Out-Of-Vacabulary preprocessor was used, an empty intent ``None`` is predicted with confidence ``0.0``.
+    .. note:: If during prediction time a message contains **only** words unseen during training and no Out-Of-Vocabulary preprocessor was used, an empty intent ``None`` is predicted with confidence ``0.0``.
 This might happen if you only use the :ref:`CountVectorsFeaturizer` with a ``word`` analyzer as featurizer.
 If you use the ``char_wb`` analyzer, you should always get an intent with a confidence value ``> 0.0``.